All Episodes

 Now there's over 15,000 people there working.

-You have uh the Lieutenant General Buchanan.
+You have the Lieutenant General Buchanan.

-You got images of all these sir uh service men and women, they're out there handing out food, water, medicine, and supplies.
+They're out there handing out food, water, medicine, and supplies.

 They're airlifting to every area that they can't possibly get to.

-The three-star general's deployment came after the Army sent the brigadier general Richard Kim to Puerto Rico to lead the land-based forces as the operation shifted from a primarily Navy ship-based response to the disaster.
+The three-star general's deployment came after the Army sent the Brigadier General Richard Kim to Puerto Rico to lead the land-based forces as the operation shifted from a primarily Navy ship-based response to the disaster.

 And then, you know, you've got all this food, all this medicine, all these supplies.

-You've got pallets and pallets and pallets of it, and then you've got this radicalized mayor in in the wake of all of this trying to jump in and politicize what had happened here.
+And then you've got this radicalized mayor in the wake of all of this trying to jump in and politicize what had happened here.

-And I'm thinking, you know, putting all this aside, I mean, what is it instinctively in people that this is what they want to race to when they were in the middle of a crisis where, you know, monumental proportions.
+And I'm thinking, you know, putting all this aside, I mean, what is it instinctively in people that this is what they want to race to when we're in the middle of a crisis where, you know, monumental proportions, I mean, everything was wiped out here.

 So they ignore all the facts on the ground, all the people on the ground.

-The media c continues the bash Trump narrative because they had an opportunity to, not based on truth or facts.
+The media continues the bash Trump narrative because they had an opportunity to, not based on truth or facts.

-And let's say that the response wasn't as strong as Florida and Texas because oh, the president that just shows his racist instincts.
+And let's say that the response wasn't as strong as Florida and Texas because, oh, the president, that just shows his racist instincts.

-Meanwhile, the supplies were there on the ground, had been going out to people, and it seems the only problem that they had was getting trucks and drivers available to get the food to the outlying areas where people most needed them.
+And it seems the only problem that they had was getting trucks and drivers available to get the food to the outlying areas where people most needed them.

 And they were working nonstop.